 Why Do Emails Go To Spam?

-Marketing emails can wind up getting flagged as spam for many different reasons.
+Marketing emails can wind up getting flagged as spam for many different reasons, and not all of these have the same solution.
 Following are some of the most common.

 You Didn’t Get Your Subscribers’ Permission

 One way your emails can be flagged as spam is if you didn’t get your subscribers’ permission to email them in the first place.

 If you buy an email list (note: this is a bad idea and even illegal in some areas), if you get emails from business pages, or even if you get emails from business cards you’ve personally gathered, you still need permission to send email messages.

 You Didn’t Include Correct Information About Your Business